Thursday, September 10, 2015

 #2.
 Second, decide whether wrongs were real or imaged.
 Sometimes you get caught up in the emotion of the situation.
 When you identify the wrongs done to you the wrongs lose their power and you are able to let go of them.
 Then you can assess the value of why you have been holding onto the wrongs against the feeling of blaming yourself or waiting for the other person to hurt as much as you did or for the idea that you let them happen.

 #3.
 Third, write down the resentments that you want to release and burn the list and let the smoke rise into the air.
 While the smoke goes upward visualize your body becoming unburdened and free.
 The benefit of doing this will generate new empowerment in your core being.
-This resurgence of personal power will add a lot to your character and increase your confidence as well as quality and substance to your life.
+This resurgence of personal power will add a lot to your character and increase your confidence as well as quality and substance of your life.
 Positiveness happens when you invest, let go of negative and nurture you.

 I am willing to bet that if you are reading this article, you already have a strong suspicion that you are carrying old resentments.
 If you said “yes” so much of what was stated above is true for you, so you need to begin to free yourself for all your old resentment baggage that depletes your emotional energy.

 So take ownership of yourself by investing in who you are at this moment.
 Understand you can't be affected by something that you are not holding onto.
 Let go, be positive and strive to make a positive change in your life.